austin183/Destinapian/README.md

 You should see some log messages indicating that the server downloaded the manifest and started listening on port 3000

-(ToDo to fix the missing contents folder and waiting for the database to download and expand before newing up the database model.)

 Verify you can hit the end points by visiting http://localhost:3000/api-docs and choosing an end point to test.
 The one that does not require any input is /Destiny2/Manifest so it is the most recommended to start with.
 Others require some knowledge of the Bungie APIs.
 Please see http://destinydevs.github.io/BungieNetPlatform/docs/Getting-Started for more information.